Oracle Licensing

 The decision should hinge on your future needs:

-• If your Oracle usage is expected to grow significantly, a renewal might make sense (but negotiate terms based on what you plan to deploy, not unnecessary products).
+• If your Oracle usage is expected to grow significantly, a renewal may be a good option (but negotiate terms based on what you plan to deploy, rather than unnecessary products).

-• If your usage has plateaued or you plan to reduce Oracle reliance (maybe migrate some systems off Oracle), then certify and exit, keeping the licenses youโ€™ve deployed.
+• If your usage has plateaued or you plan to reduce your reliance on Oracle (perhaps by migrating some systems off Oracle), then certify and exit, retaining the licenses youโ€™ve deployed.
 Oracle will often try to entice a renewal by offering a slight discount or adding a product; this is weighed against the benefit of ending the unlimited period.

 • Some companies leverage the end of a ULA to transition to Oracleโ€™s cloud (OCI).
 Oracle sometimes will let you apply your ULA value toward cloud credits, or theyโ€™ll offer a new type of agreement (like a Perpetual ULA or a Pool of Funds for cloud).
 Again, evaluate whether those options benefit you or lock you in further.
-A strong negotiation stance is to prepare for certification (show Oracle youโ€™re ready to exit), which can pressure Oracle to give a better renewal deal if they want to keep you.
+A strong negotiation stance is to prepare for certification (show Oracle youโ€™re ready to exit), which can pressure Oracle into offering a better renewal deal if they want to retain you.

 Recommendations (Oracle ULA)